marcelo-morales/marcelo-morales.github.io/_experiences/vlp.md

 dates: Februaey 2020 - Present
 title: Civic & Social Organization
 startdate: 2020-02-02
-tagline: Teach math, reading, and writing skills to 5th and 6th graders from Baltimore inner-city public schools and help promote positive social development for students.
+tagline: teach math, reading, and writing skills students from Baltimore inner-city public schools
-banner: /assets/images/experience/netgear.JPG
+banner: /assets/images/experience/vlp.jpg
 subtitle: Helped improve and retain students’ from Baltimore public schools reading and mathematical skills through research-based curricula.
 Created innovative ways to keep the students engaged and effectively learn classroom material.
 Encouraged students to develop social skills such as learning how to effectively convey feelings.
 description: Helped improve and retain students’ from Baltimore public schools reading and mathematical skills through research-based curricula.
 Created innovative ways to keep the students engaged and effectively learn classroom material.
 Encouraged students to develop social skills such as learning how to effectively convey feelings.
 ---